Jill Furse

-Barbara Dolignon "Jill" Furse (1915 – 27 November 1944) was an English actress.
+Barbara Dolignon "Jill" Furse (3 April 1915 – 27 November 1944) was an English actress.

 Early life

-Barbara Dolignon Furse was born in 1915 to Celia (née Newbolt) and Sir Ralph Furse at Netherhampton House in Salisbury.
+Barbara Dolignon Furse was born on 3 April 1915 to Celia (née Newbolt) and Sir Ralph Furse at Netherhampton House in Salisbury.
 Her grandfather was the poet Sir Henry Newbolt.

 Career

 Furse made her stage debut as Francine in National 6 at Gate Studio Theatre.
 She would later reprise of the play on radio in 1937.

 In 1938, Furse played Carol in Goodness, How Sad at the Vaudeville Theatre.
 Furse also starred in The Intruder, a play translated from Asmodée by François Mauriac, produced by Norman Marshall at Wyndham's Theatre.
 In 1939, she starred in the films Goodbye, Mr. Chips and There Ain't No Justice.

 Due to frequent bouts of illness, Furse lost out on some roles, such as playing the Shakespearean heroines at The Old Vic produced by John Gielgud.

 In 1942, after a break from acting for a couple of years, Furse returned to the stage in Rebecca at the Strand Theatre in the lead role.
 Furse had been cast in The Last Rose of Summer produced by Gielgud, but dropped out after discovering she was pregnant for the second time.